kartik-paliwa1/end-to-end-devops-project/Readme.md

-# End-to-End DevOps: A Cloud-Native Go Application on Kubernetes
+# End-to-End DevOps Project

 This repository provides a comprehensive, end-to-end implementation of a modern cloud-native application stack.
-The project demonstrates the complete lifecycle of a Go-based application, from local development and containerization to a full production-grade deployment on a Kubernetes cluster.
-It serves as a prescriptive template for building, deploying, and managing robust, scalable, and observable applications.

-The architecture emphasizes modern DevOps and GitOps principles, utilizing a curated, best-in-class toolchain.
-Key features include automated infrastructure provisioning, declarative application deployment with Argo CD, high-availability database management with the CloudNativePG operator, advanced traffic routing via the NGINX Gateway Fabric, and a comprehensive observability stack powered by Prometheus and Grafana.

 -----